curv3d/curv/docs/Language.rst

   A phrase that binds zero or more names to values, within a scope.

 pattern
-  A phrase that matches a particular subset of values, and optionally destructures it, binding either the entire value to a name, or binding individual components of the value to different names.
+  A pattern can occur as a function formal parameter, or as the left side of a definition, and contains usually one, but generally zero or more parameter names.
+  During pattern matching,
+  we attempt to match an argument value against a pattern.
+  If the match is successful, we bind each parameter name to (elements of) the value that was matched.

 expression
   A phrase that computes a value.